+This section defines the G.711.0 RTP payload and illustrates it by means of two examples.

-In this section we provide two examples for carrying G.711.0 frames in RTP payloads.
-The first example is used when it is desired to carry only one G.711.0 frame in the RTP payload.
-This example is a subset of the second and shown separately for clarity.
+The first example, in Section 4.2.1, depicts the case when it is desired to carry only one G.711.0 frame in the RTP payload.
+This case is expected to be the dominant use case and is shown separately for the purposes of clarity.